mbapple/waypoints/README.md

 - [ ] Fix consistencies in whether states are counted by nodes or stops
 - [ ] Add global search feature
 - [ ] Major refactor:
-	- [ ] Lighten up what is sent over API for a nodes/stops by trip, lazy load the rest of the details
+	- [X] Lighten up what is sent over API for a nodes/stops by trip, lazy load the rest of the details
+		- Can't really do this as it messes up Mapview where 90% of data is needed anyways
-	- [ ] Move the pop up component from Statistics into a general use so it can be reused
+	- [X] Move the pop up component from Statistics into a general use so it can be reused
 	- [ ] Rather than expand cards, use the pop up to show more details
 		- [ ] Remove expand code
 		- [ ] Link to pop up